 - The proctor will give a ten-minute warning prior to the end of the examination.
 Once this warning is given, no students may leave the examination room until the examination has ended.
 Students must remain seated until the proctor calls their row to hand in their exams.

-- Each student must stop working on his or her examination when the proctor announces that examination time has ended.
-No student may add to or amend his or her examination after the examination time has been called.
+- Each student must stop working on their examination when the proctor announces that examination time has ended.
+No student may add to or amend their examination after the examination time has been called.
 The proctor has authority to mark any paper "late" if deemed necessary.